devel0/knowledge/doc/chrome.md

   - go back to Settings and enable **USB debugging** in Developer options
 - start chrome from pc, **F12**, Menu->More tools->Remote Devices
   - choose phone / confirm access from the phone and open android window on pc through "Inspect" button

+## troubleshoot debug from vscode

+in some ( unknown ) situation chrome starts with a blank page and not respond to reload, to solve the issue from Run / "Disable All Breakpoints" then after restarted chrome session you can re-enable Run / "Enable All Breakpoints"